btschwertfeger/BiasAdjustCXX/README.md

     -m quantile_delta_mapping        \
     -q 100
 ```
-The scipt `example_all_methods.run.sh` serves as an aexample on how to adjust the example data using all implemented methods.
+The scipt `example_all_methods.run.sh` serves as an example on how to adjust the example data using all implemented methods.

 All methods to bias-adjust climate data can be found in `/src/CMethods.cxx`.
 These can be imported into a Jupyter Notebook (with c++ kernel) to test scripts and develop custom algorithms (see `/examples.ipynb`).
 ____